run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 * An nvIPAM IP address pool
 * SR-IOV InfiniBand networks

-The above CRD YAML specs can be downloaded from the following Gitlab repo: https://gitlab-master.nvidia.com/kuberpod/runai-deployment-assets
-TBD: need access to yaml files
+The above CRD YAML specs can be downloaded from the following Gitlab repo: https://gitlab-master.nvidia.com/kuberpod/runai-deployment-assets.
+TBD: Should we add these yaml files

 1. Increase the number of simultaneous updates by the Network Operator:
     ```bash